Musxeto/musxeto/README.md

 I'm Mustafa, a junior at Lahore Garrison University and a passionate Fullstack Developer.
 I'm constantly exploring new technologies and building web apps.
 ## My Skillset:
 * I speak fluent JavaScript and React.js is my homie.
 We've built some awesome webs together.
-* I can also hold my own in Python (built stuff with Flask) and Assembly (even built a bootable OS!).
+* I can also hold my own in Python (built stuff with Flask).
 * Got a handle on Firebase, SQL(MS SQL Server, MySQL), aswell – .
 -----------
 Currently diving into the backend world with Node.js, Express.js and MongoDB (MERN stack ftw!).